 Best Practices

-This article is a collection of best practices and inspirations we have collected from practioners working with landing zone construction kit.
+This article is a collection of best practices and inspirations we have collected from practioners working with collie.

 We're happy to hear from you about your experience - just open an issue on GitHub.